-For employment income, the employer is obligated to file the withholding IIT returns with its tax authority on a monthly basis.
+For employment income, the employer is obligated to file the provisional or final withholding IIT returns with its tax authority on a monthly basis.

-For other categories of income, the tax return has to be filed on a monthly, annual, or transaction basis, depending on the specific circumstances.
+For other categories of income, the tax return, either provisional or final, has to be filed on a monthly, annual, or transaction basis, depending on the specific circumstances.

 Certain types of residents must file an annual reconciliation tax return on comprehensive income (see Withholding requirements below for more information).
-The filing period for the annual reconciliation tax return is due by 31 March of the following year.
+The filing period for the annual reconciliation tax return is between 1 March and 30 June of the following year.

 There is no joint tax return in China.
 Husbands and wives are assessed and taxed separately.

 Tax returns must be filed on a timely basis.
 Extensions to file may be granted under 'special circumstances' only.

 The payer of income is usually obligated to withhold the IIT payable upon payment of taxable income to the payee.
 Where the payer fails to withhold the full amount of IIT payable, it is the payee who is ultimately liable for the IIT payable and responsible for filing of the tax return and settling the IIT payable with the tax authority.

 Provisional tax withholding on comprehensive income paid to residents